RabbitSeries/Algorithms/ProblemSets/Review/DijkstraOptimization.md

 ### Statistic technique

 - **DP** (**Safe** even without **Filter Techinque**): Process **cost array**, **weight array**, **pathCnt array**, **second shortest path** and all other statistics in search extending process.
 Reduced redundant counting with DP method.
 - **Record perpath** (**Must** equipped with **Filter Techinque**) (Slower in dense graph with multiple same cost path): Process statistics when visiting a valid node.
 Eh, I think this is the universal way to count all path info without DFS after dijkstra or other process, everything is clear in the logical process of dijkstra searching.
-This method will also have simplest queue push principle.
+This method will also have the simplest queue push principle.

 ### Pruning technique